umd-lhcb/lhcb-ntuples-gen/docs/data/comparison_between_run1_rd_rdstar/comparison.md

 occur in both ntuples, and find their:

 1. absolute difference
-2. normalized difference, with one of them used as normalization.
+2. normalized difference, with one of them used as normalization

 [^1]: Typically by the combination of `runNumber` and `eventNumber`.